Large dust cloud over the Middle East

 To detect the low-level dust over the sea, the solar images really help.
 The dust can be seen well in solar bands and the related Natural Colour RGB (Figure 3).

 Major dust outbreaks - Africa, Middle East & China

 Meteosat-8 spots series of dust outbreaks in March 2021.

 Dense dust outbreak across Arabian peninsula

-Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea in late summer 2018.
+Summer Shamal pushed dense dust across the Arabian peninsula and over the Arabian Sea.

 Transport of African-Arabian dust to Pakistan & north India

 In May 2018 dust clouds from Africa and the Arabian peninsula travelled as far as India.